-1.1 Seeing Your Webpage
+1.2 Seeing Your Webpage

 To share your webpage, you must put it on a web server.
+Appendix A (page 329) explains how to put your webpage on a web server.

 Your webpage must have a "name" by which people can request it.
 That name is called its URL.

-Exam Question 9 (p.298): What words does URL stand for?
+What three words does URL stand for?